4 Key Questions on RV Insurance for Washington

 Recreational vehicles can be a great way to experience the open road while offering a comfortable home away from home.
 But RVs are a big investment, ranging from tens of thousands to hundreds of thousands of dollars.
 Because of this, you’ll want to make sure your expensive home on wheels is protected by RV insurance.
-Need to know the basics?
+Need to know the basics about RV insurance?
 Read on for more.

 What is RV insurance?

 As with auto insurance, RV insurance protects you from excessive financial losses in case of an unfortunate event like an accident or theft and can help if you need roadside assistance.
 An RV insurance policy may provide coverage for personal injuries, vehicle repairs or legal liability if you are responsible for someone else’s injuries or damaged property.

 What coverages does RV insurance include?

 As plans that cover street vehicles, most RV policies include coverages similar to car insurance.

 - Bodily injury liability coverage covers you if you or a driver insured under your policy causes an injury to someone else, including pedestrians, passengers in the RV or people in other vehicles.
 This type of coverage can also cover your legal defense if injury claims are brought against you, as well as damages assessed against you if you’re found liable.

 - Property damage liability coverage protects you if you’re found at fault in an accident that damages another person’s property, like a building or another vehicle.
 It can also help cover your defense costs or court-assessed damages in case of a lawsuit.